BZoennchen/supercollider-book/chapters/sounddesign/math/complex.md

 \end{equation}

 where $r, \phi \in \mathbb{R}$.
-It represents the amplitude and phase shift of some sinosoid.
+It represents the amplitude and phase shift of some sinusoid.
 ```

-We can define any sinosoid of the form
+We can define any sinusoid of the form

 \begin{equation}
 y(t) = r \cdot \cos(2\pi f t + \phi)